guettli/stoic-trace-cockpit/README.md

-# django-trace-cockpit
+# stoic-trace-cockpit

-# Why "django-trace-cockpit"?
+# Why "stoic-trace-cockpit"?

 I develop Django applications since 2009.
 Nevertheless sometimes I don't understand what is going on.
 I would like to see what the Python interpreter is doing while processing my http request.